longpdo/neumorphism/README.md

 JEKYLL_GITHUB_TOKEN=0YOUR0GENERATED0TOKEN0
 ```

+To complete the configuration for the Github Metadata plugin, you also need to change the value of `repository` inside `_config.yml`.
+After this, you should the Github Metadata plugin should work properly.

+For optimal results, you should make sure, that every Github project, you want included on this portfolio, has added following informations on Github:

+* Description
+* Homepage link, if there is a live version of it
+* Topics

+Example:
+![Github Repository Information Example][github-repo-info]

+#### _data/*.yml

-2: Edit files inside `_data` to add information to the portfolio.
+Edit files inside `_data` to add information to the portfolio.
 For documentation, refer to [docs/data.md](https://github.com/longpdo/neumorphism/blob/master/docs/data.md).

+#### Particles.js

-3: Edit `assets/particles.json` to customize the landing page backgorund animation.
+Edit `assets/particles.json` to customize the landing page backgorund animation.
 For more information, refer to [this](https://github.com/VincentGarreau/particles.js/#options).

 <!-- CONTRIBUTING -->